makrai/notes/zhong-2105-larger-pretrained.md

 * naı̈ve approach is to finetune a larger pretrained model, compare it to a smaller one, and find instances where the larger is incorrect but the smaller is correct
-  * BERTLARGE is worse than BERTBASE on 4.5% of the instances and better on 7%, giving an overall accuracy improvement of 2.5%
+  * BertLarge is worse than BertBASE on 4.5% of the instances and better on 7%, giving an overall accuracy improvement of 2.5%
-* hE, this is misleading: even if we compare two BERTBASE model with different
+* hE, this is misleading: even if we compare two BertBASE model with different
   * finetuning seeds, their predictions differ on 8% of the instances, while their accuracies differ only by 0.1%
     * Table 1 reports this baseline randomness across model sizes